Prince Rogers Nelson’s Death: 5 Fast Facts You Need to Know

 2. No One Had Seen Prince For Over 12 Hours By The Time He was Found

-At the end of the call, a dispatcher says, “…you can cancel anybody going to Audobon, confirmed DOA”- or Dead on Arrival.
-Audobon is the street address for Paisley Park.
+At the end of the call, a dispatcher says, “…you can cancel anybody going to Audubon, confirmed DOA” — or Dead on Arrival.
+Audubon is the street address for Paisley Park.

-Court records show that while Prince lived alone, he often had people over, hanging around.
-No one had seen him since about 8pm the night before his body was discovered, but according to The Beautiful Ones, it wasn’t unusual for Prince to disappear for while.
-And while it is believed that Prince had developed a dependency on opioid painkillers, investigators do not believe Prince meant to take Fentanyl, a powerful and sometimes deadly opiate.
+Court records show that while Prince lived alone, he often had people over.
+No one had seen him since about 8 p.m. the night before his body was discovered, but according to The Beautiful Ones, it wasn’t unusual for Prince to disappear for while.
+And while it is believed that Prince had developed a dependency on opioid painkillers, investigators do not believe Prince meant to take fentanyl, a powerful and sometimes deadly opiate.

 3. Investigators Do Not Believe Prince Knew He was Taking Fentanyl

-Carver County Attorney Mark Metz said the evidence demonstrates that Prince thought he was taking Vicodin and not Fentanyl.
+Metz said the evidence demonstrates that Prince thought he was taking Vicodin and not fentanyl.
 Metz said the evidence showed that Prince had lived with significant pain for a long time and had been taking pain medicine for several years.
 He said there were many pill bottles found in the star’s home, and a “significant” number of the pills were in bottles with labels that didn’t match the drugs inside.
-He also said that Prince did not have a prescription for Vicodin or Fentanyl.
+He also said that Prince did not have a prescription for Vicodin or fentanyl.

 Metz said: